arromeo/barz/README.md

 Barz is a JS library to configure and display custom bar charts.

+Note: This was a project that I did very early in my development career.
+The code is not very clean, but I have no plans to maintain or improve this project in the future.

 ### Features

 - Display both single and multi-bar graphs